edy17/social-network/README.md

 - In `view` folder, Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-## To deploy production environment on Kubernetes and CI/CD Jenkins pipeline
+## To deploy production environment on Kubernetes and CI/CD pipeline with Jenkins

 - Create a Kubernetes Cluster at your cloud provider, and get a `kubeconfig` file
 - Make sure you have installed locally [Kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) on your Kubernetes cluster on configure a `kubeconfig` file